Progression of Aging

 HOW much fillers do you need?

-It is not just HOW MUCH but WHERE fillers are place to maximize their uses and to achieve a natural result.
-YOU want to look like yourself but BETTER!!
+It is not just HOW MUCH but WHERE fillers are placed to maximize their use and to achieve a NATURAL looking result.

 In aesthetic medicine the latest products to combat aging is PDO, PLLA or PCL Threads.
 They are similar to the dissolvable threads used in surgery while Silhouette Instalift is composed Poly L lactic acid cones which is the same component as Sculptra.